crustio/Crust-Grants-Program/applications/socbayio.md

 > ⚠️ *When you submit an application for a Grant，You confirm that you have read these Terms and Conditions carefully and that you agree to be bound by them.*

 ### Overview
   * Description: Most of people use centralized video sharing platforms and they are satisfied with that, but up to one day they realized that they are hardly controlled by incognito algorithms and decisions of the management board behind these platforms.
 It's easy to realize how dictatorial the centralized platforms are from the recent political events in 2020.
-Crust Live was created as an open-source video sharing platform based on Crust distributed network to offer a solution opposed to conventional platforms:
+Socbay.io was created as an open-source video sharing platform based on Crust distributed network to offer a solution opposed to conventional platforms:
-    * Video hosting ressources: Crust Live is based on distributed storage networks (e.g Crust Network) which is an emerging solution to reduce the power of centralized storage companies.
+    * Video hosting ressources: Socbay.io is based on distributed storage networks (e.g Crust Network) which is an emerging solution to reduce the power of centralized storage companies.
 Distributed strorage offers cheap, controllable solution but there are not much show cases for public audience.
-Crust Live is a complement component in the very early stage of distributed storage era.
+Socbay.io is a complement component in the very early stage of distributed storage era.
     * Censorship-free
     * Non-profit: most decisions that lead people to the controlled situation come from the profit.
-Crust Live uses cheap, distributed storage ressources (even cheaper in the future since hardware is becoming cheaper and get double capacity every 2 years according to Moore's law) therefore it does not require a huge amount of money to maintain the platform.
+Socbay.io uses cheap, distributed storage ressources (even cheaper in the future since hardware is becoming cheaper and get double capacity every 2 years according to Moore's law) therefore it does not require a huge amount of money to maintain the platform.
 The profit that is used to maintain the platform come from the donation and advertisement.
-  * How do we make: The idea is clear and simple, Crust Live is built on nodejs.
+  * How do we make: The idea is clear and simple, Socbay.io is built on nodejs.
   * Why do we make this platform: We experienced multiple protocols of distributed content sharing such as bitTorrent, IPFS, Lbry,...
 The idea of distributed storage is interessting but the content would disappear if there are not nodes that keep them.
 Many distributed networks come to resolve that issue such as Crust Network, Filecoin, Sia, Storj,... but the show case is still very limited, public audience is not aware of such networks.
 People get attention to these names just for "investment" (in other word: speculation) purpose.
 We believes that distributed storage is in very early stage and it will be much more popular in the future since people is now aware of censorship they got from centralized platforms.
-Crust Live is an easy-to-understand show case for distributed network.
+Socbay.io is an easy-to-understand show case for distributed network.

 ### Project Details
 * Mockups/designs of any UI components